Zigbee: Network layer

 The main functions of the network layer are to ensure correct use of the MAC sublayer and provide a suitable interface for use by the next upper layer, namely the application layer.
 The network layer deals with network functions such as connecting, disconnecting, and setting up networks.
 It can establish a network, allocate addresses, and add and remove devices.
 This layer makes use of star, mesh and tree topologies.

 The data entity of the transport layer creates and manages protocol data units at the direction of the application layer and performs routing according to the current topology.
 The control entity handles the configuration of new devices and establishes new networks.
 It can determine whether a neighboring device belongs to the network and discovers new neighbors and routers.

 The routing protocol used by the network layer is AODV.
 To find a destination device, AODV is used to broadcast a route request to all of its neighbors.
 The neighbors then broadcast the request to their neighbors and onward until the destination is reached.
 Once the destination is reached, a route reply is sent via unicast transmission following the lowest cost path back to the source.
 Once the source receives the reply, it updates its routing table with the destination address of the next hop in the path and the associated path cost.

 Application layer

 The application layer is the highest-level layer defined by the specification and is the effective interface of the Zigbee system to its end users.
 It comprises the majority of components added by the Zigbee specification: both ZDO (Zigbee device object) and its management procedures, together with application objects defined by the manufacturer, are considered part of this layer.
-This layer binds tables, sends messages between bound devices, manages group addresses, reassembles packets and also transports data.
+This layer binds tables, sends messages between bound devices, manages group addresses, reassembles packets, and transports data.
 It is responsible for providing service to Zigbee device profiles.